anhaidgroup/delex/examples/Single-Machine-Example.md

 # Step-by-step guide to running Delex

 This guide is a step-by-step guide to running Delex.
 FOr this guide, we will assume that you have already installed everything from the provided installation guides.

 ## Step One: Download datasets

 To begin, we need to download the datasets from the GitHub.
 Navigate to the dblp_acm folder here: https://github.com/anhaidgroup/delex/tree/main/examples/data/dblp_acm.
 Then, click on 'gold.parquet' and click the download icon at the top.
 Repeat this for 'table_a.parquet' and 'table_b.parquet'.
-Now, using your file manager on your computer, move these all into one file called 'dblp_acm'.
+Now, using your file manager on your computer, move these all into one folder called 'dblp_acm'.

 ## Step Two: Create Python file

 Within the 'dblp_acm' directory, create a file called 'example.py'.
 We will use this Python file to walkthrough the code.

 Note: Make sure your virtual environment is activated.
 The 'further pointers' section in the installation guide has a reminder of how to do this.
 Then, to run this file throughout this walkthrough, use your terminal to navigate to the 'dblp_acm' directory and run python example.py.

 ## Step Three: Import dependencies

 Now, we can open up the 'example.py' file.
 Before we begin, we first need to import all of the necessary packages that we will use.

 ```